Accessing Remote Resources

 Exercise

-1. Look at the distribution of the mass particles.
-Determine the total dark matter mass inside R=10 kpc (ignore here the redshift and Hubble constant scaling of these units).
+1. Plot the distribution of the mass particles.
+Determine the total dark matter mass inside R=10 kpc.

 2. Determine the density profiles $\rho = \frac{d N}{dV}$ for the halo at these three redshifts. $dN$ is the number of objects in the Volume $dV$.

-Remember: plt.hist can be used to build histograms.
+Remember: plt.hist (and also np.histogram) can be used to build histograms.

 1. (bonus, with time) Fit the functional form